AuDigitalHealth/ci-fhir-r4/pages/DiagnosticReport/_includes/composition-imagreport-1-intro.md

     </tr>
        <tr>
         <td>attester</td>
-        <td>Will be the person who approved the release of the pathology report</td>
+        <td>Will be the person who approved the release of the diagnostic imaging report</td>
     </tr>
        <tr>
         <td>custodian</td>